barbatus/ng2-meteor-accounts/README.md

 **`changePassword(oldPassword: string, newPassword: string): Promise<any>`**

-Simply change password, given the current password and a new one.
+Simply change current password, given the current password and a new one.

 **`verifyEmail(token: string): Promise<any>`**